-Most large file systems with too much space try to reclaim the unused space by off-loading the contents of the file system and rebuilding it to a preferable size.
+VxFS is capable of changing the file system size up or down while in use.
+Many competing file systems can not do this.
 The VxFS utility fsadm can expand or shrink a file system without unmounting the file system or interrupting user productivity.
 However, to expand a file system, the underlying device on which it is mounted must be expandable.